Unwritten (album)

 Unwritten is the debut studio album by the English singer and songwriter Natasha Bedingfield.
-It was released in Europe on 6 September 2004 through Phonogenic Records and in the United States on 2 August 2005 through Epic Records.
-A pop and R&B album, Unwritten was produced by a number of producers, including Danielle Brisebois, Guy Chambers, Peter Wade Keusch, Steve Kipner, Patrick Leonard and Greg Wells.
+It was first released in the United Kingdom and subsequently elsewhere in Europe on 6 September 2004 through Phonogenic Records, before being released in North America nearly a year later, on 2 August 2005, through Epic Records.
+A glossy, modern pop album with contemporary R&B touches, Unwritten was created in collaboration with several producers, including Danielle Brisebois, Guy Chambers, Peter Wade Keusch, and Steve Kipner, with Bedingfield co-writing every song on the album.